FredericGariepy/LighthouseLabs/PKM/W2/D1/NIST_Workflow.md

 2. Categorize
   > Use [Volume II: Appendices to Guide for Mapping Types of Information and Information Systems to Security Categories](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-60v2r1.pdf)
   >
-  > Give the information type Security Categories
+  > Give the information type Security Categories (SC)
   >
-  > These go from low, moderate, high across the CIA triad for each information type.
+  > SC go from low, moderate, high across the CIA triad for each information type.
+  >
+  > SC for asset = {C:Level,I:Level, A:Level}
   >
   > Apply Tailoring if applicable.
   >
   > Do RMF task C-1 through C-3